googleapis/repo-automation-bots/packages/auto-approve/README.md

 * PHPApiaryCodegen
   - Checks that the author is 'yoshi-code-bot'
   - Checks that the title of the PR matches the regexp: /^Regenerate .* client$/
+* DockerDependency
+  - Checks that the author is 'renovate-bot'
+  - Checks that the title of the PR matches the regexp: /^(fix|chore)\(deps\): update (\D[^:?]*).* docker (digest|tag) to (.*)$/
+  - Each file path must match this regexp:
+    - /Dockerfile$/
+  - All files must:
+    - Match this regexp: /Dockerfile$/
+    - Increase the non-major package version of a dependency or the tag
+    - Only change one dependency
+    - Change the dependency that was there previously, and that is on the title of the PR
+* GoDependency
+  - Checks that the author is 'renovate-bot'
+  - Checks that the title of the PR matches the regexp: /^(fix|chore)\(deps\): update (?:module (\D*?)|(\D*?) digest) to v?(\S*)$/
+  - Each file path must match one of these regexp:
+    - /go\.sum$/
+    - /go\.mod$/
+  - All files must:
+    - Match this regexp: /go\.mod$/ (if it's go.sum, there are no additional checks, but it passes)
+    - Increase the non-major package version of a dependency or digest
+    - Change the dependency that was there previously, and that is on the title of the PR
+* PythonSampleAppDependency
+  - Checks that the author is 'renovate-bot'
+  - Checks that the title of the PR matches the regexp: /^(fix|chore)\(deps\): update dependency (@?\S*) to v(\S*)$/
+  - Each file path must match one of these regexp:
+    - /requirements\.txt$/
+    - /requirements\.in$/
+  - All files must:
+    - Match this regexp: /requirements.txt$/ or /requirements\.in$/
+    - Increase the non-major package version of a dependency or digest
+    - Change the dependency that was there previously, and that is on the title of the PR